davehardy20/PowerSploit/README.md

+### I merged the Dev branch into the Master branch, so no need to switch branches for the latest versions of the tools

 ### PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
 PowerSploit is comprised of the following modules and scripts:

 ## CodeExecution